 Today’s guest post comes from Dr. Sarah Duvall, a physical therapist who specializes in women’s health and pelvic function, and who also loves to lift stuff off the floor while helping others do the same.
-She also has an awesome new course on Postpartum Corrective Exercise for fitness professionals which is on sale from May 20-th to May 27th 2019, so definitely check it out.
+She also has an awesome new course on Postpartum Corrective Exercise Specialist for fitness professionals which is on sale from May 20-th to May 27th 2019, so definitely check it out.
 She’s updated content and included an entire section on pregnancy considerations to boot.
 Get it now and save $150!

 Hip flexor stretches are all the rage, but if we dig deeper, it sheds some light on why they feel tight and why more stretching might not be the answer.
 Fixing the cause instead of constantly addressing the symptoms is key for complete postpartum core and pelvic floor recovery, even years down the road.